-The Neill-Cochran House Museum then became a boarding house and, later, a rental property for Lieutenant Governor Fletcher Stockdale and for the Federal Army under George Custer.
+The Hills as it turned out had overextended their ambition.
+They took on two loans and sold five enslaved people, and even then could not afford their home so sold on completion.
+The site then became a boarding house and, later, a rental property for Lieutenant Governor Fletcher Stockdale and for the Federal Army under George Custer.

 The site got its current name from two of the families who called the limestone rubble mansion their home.
 The Neill family purchased the house in 1876.
 Andrew and his wife Jennie outfitted their new home with impressive walnut furniture and made their mark in Austin and Texas social and political circles.
 They were known for their lavish parties as well as the library Andrew, as an attorney, filled with books.
 The Cochrans moved into the home in 1893 when Thomas Cochran was appointed a Texas District Judge.
 Thus began over six decades of residency; four generations of Cochrans called the house home through World War I, the Roaring 20s, World War II, and through the 1950s.